CaptainN/npdev-react-loadable/README.md

 }
 ```

-Unfortunately at the moment using wrapped Loadable breaks [react-loadable/babel](#babel-plugin) so in such case you have to add required property (`meteor`) manually.
+Unfortunately at the moment using wrapped Loadable breaks [npdev-react-loadable-babel](#babel-plugin) so in such case you have to add required property (`meteor`) manually.

 ```js
 import MyLoadable from './MyLoadable';